mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

 ## Overview (test)
 Mixpanel has three versions of ID Management versions to date.
 Prior to March 2020, customers were on Legacy ID Management.
 In March 2020, we released Original ID Merge which supports retroactive ID Merge.
-This feature allows the merging of events triggered both before and after authentication across multiple devices and platforms.
+This allows the merging of events triggered both before and after authentication across multiple devices and platforms.
 In March 2023, we released the current Simplified ID Merge.
 It requires a simpler implementation and doesn’t have the limitation of 500 IDs per ID cluster found in the Original ID Merge.
-To determine your current ID Management version, navigate to `Organisation/Project Settings > Identity Merge`. `Organisation Settings` indicate the default version for every new project (Legacy ID Management is marked as "Disabled").
-You can toggle the ID Management version for a specific project via `Project Settings` if no data has been ingested into that project yet.
+To determine your current ID Management version, navigate to Organisation/Project Settings > Identity Merge.
+Organisation Settings indicate the default version for every new project (Legacy ID Management is marked as "Disabled" there).
+You can toggle the ID Management version for a specific project via Project Settings if no data has been ingested into that project yet.

 ## Deciding When Migrating Makes Sense
 It is not possible to convert an existing project using Legacy/Original ID Merge to Simplified ID Merge. **To adopt Simplified ID, you need to set up a new project from scratch**.
-This guide aims to help you in evaluating whether the migration will benefit your project based on your current ID management requirements and future plans.
-It outlines the pros and cons of each ID Management system and guides you through key considerations to make an informed decision.
+This guide helps you in evaluating whether the migration will benefit your project based on your current ID management requirements and future plans.
+It outlines the pros and cons of each ID Management version and guides you through key considerations to make an informed decision.
 It also provides details on the tasks and resources required on your end should you decide to proceed with the migration.

 ### Customers on Legacy ID Management
 The main limitation of the Legacy ID Management system was that users could become orphaned.
 This could happen if they were initially tracked on one platform or device, creating a user on Mixpanel, and later moved on to another platform or device, triggering various anonymous events before logging in.
 The anonymous events on the second platform would be orphaned, resulting in the creation of a duplicate user on Mixpanel.
 Only upon the user's login would their events with the user ID be properly linked back to the main user.
 Here’s the flow chart illustrating how an orphaned user can be created throughout the user journey,